 • The organization has inspired nearly one and a half million consumers to make a “purchase with a purpose.”
 Dot Sheehan says, “Love of university and love of country is a powerful combination.”

-• Since 2014, Operation Hat Trick has given out over $825,000 to programs that meet its mission.
+• Since 2014, Operation Hat Trick has given out almost $900,000 to programs that meet its mission.
 The organization is on track to reach an aggregate $1,000,000 in donations by the end of Dec 2018.”
-87% of all OHT royalty proceeds support the recovery of wounded service members and veterans.
+89% Year over Year of all OHT royalty proceeds support the recovery of wounded service members and veterans.
 And in FY’18,we are thrilled to announce OHT has donated 100% of its royalties to selected organizations.
 This has been one of our longterm goals.

 • To date, OHT has provided funding to approximately 50 organizations in two dozen states, many of which treat wounded service members and veterans across the USA.
 The organization is driven to positively impact veterans in all 50 states.